cbase 1.50.0

 ptrPointer to the start of the committed range.

-sizeNumber of bytes to decommit.
+sizeThe amount of memory to decommit.

 Definition at line 39 of file mem_os.c.

-◆ os_mem_release()
+◆ mem_os_page_size()

-void os_mem_release ( void * ptr,
+void mem_os_release ( void * ptr,

 usize size )